EmilienDupont/augmented-neural-odes/README.md

 ## Examples

-Comparison of Neural ODE and Augmented Neural ODE.

 <img src="https://github.com/EmilienDupont/augmented-neural-odes/raw/master/imgs/summary.gif" width="500">

 ## Requirements

 The requirements that can be directly installed from PyPi can be found in `requirements.txt`.
-This code also builds on the awesome `torchdiffeq` library, which provides different ODE solvers on GPU.
+This code also builds on the awesome `torchdiffeq` library, which provides various ODE solvers on GPU.
 Instructions for installing `torchdiffeq` can be found in this [repo](https://github.com/rtqichen/torchdiffeq).

 ## Usage